RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

     ]
     ```

-    2. "replyUrlsWithType": List of registered redirect_uri values that Azure AD will accept as destinations when returning tokens.
+    2. "replyUrlsWithType": List of registered redirect_uri values that Microsoft Entra will accept as destinations when returning tokens.
     [HelpLink.](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#replyurlswithtype-attribute)
     You need to set necessary Redirect Uris into "replyUrlsWithType" for successfully returning token.
     For example: